 The journey starts in 1900 with the opening of the first battery powered telephone exchange on Telephone Avenue, a landmark that still exists in the centre of Bristol.
 The story heads through the Bristol Channel, an early experiment in local cable TV broadcasting; the development of pirate then community radio and the Rediffusion network, a web of pipes, ducts and cables that has been repurposed multiple times, to support touch screen kiosks, open wireless mesh networks and super connected city testbeds.

-After passing through a wide variety of creative Digital projects such as, Electric December and Playable Cities, which became increasingly embedded in the physical city.
-The story concludes with the Bristol Arts Channel, launched during the pandemic and bringing up to date echoes of previous collaborative Digital experiments; paving the way for new hybrid business models based on physical : digital space.
+After passing through a wide variety of creative Digital projects such as, Electric December and Playable Cities, which became increasingly embedded in the physical city, the story concludes with the Bristol Arts Channel.
+Launched during the pandemic and bringing up to date echoes of previous collaborative Digital experiments and paving the way for new hybrid business models based on physical : digital space.

 What’s your Bristol Digital Breadcrumb; an event, project or moment in time that you feel is important to the city’s Digital story?
 Use the form below to tell us what, when and why?

 The combination of global crises, the COVID-19 pandemic, Black Lives Matter and the Climate Emergency certainly feels like it is pushing the world closer to the edge, the question is can we avoid falling off?

 Where will the Bristol Breadcrumb trail lead next?
 The “Rebooting the Digital City” report goes on to suggest that the pandemic has created an opportunity to shift the focus of Digital Placemaking towards “the Edge” powering-up local Digital networks and communities.